 Walter L. Harris, a director of the Company and Chairman of the Company's Audit Committee, is an executive officer of Alliant.
-Alliant, an insurance brokerage firm, provides services to Diamond Offshore and insurance company subsidiaries of CNA.
+An insurance brokerage firm, Alliant, provides services to Diamond Offshore and insurance company subsidiaries of CNA.
 Alliant earns commissions for the business it writes for CNA in accordance with commission schedules that are standard to CNA brokerage contracts of this type.
-Total commissions earned by Alliant on business placed with CNA in 2010 were approximately \$2,768,000.
-In addition, Alliant earned revenues of approximately \$767,000 on insurance business placed for Diamond Offshore.
+Total commissions earned by Alliant on business placed with CNA in 2012 were approximately \$5,180,000.
+In addition, Alliant earned revenues of approximately \$786,000 on insurance business placed for Diamond Offshore.

-ADVISORY VOTE ON EXECUTIVE COMPENSATION (Proposal No. 2)
+ADVISORY RESOLUTION TO APPROVE EXECUTIVE COMPENSATION (Proposal No. 2)

-As required by Section 14A of the Exchange Act and pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act"), we are providing our shareholders with an advisory vote on executive compensation.
-This advisory vote, commonly known as a "say-on-pay" vote, is a non-binding vote on the compensation paid to our Named Executive Officers as disclosed under the heading Executive Compensation beginning on page 13 of this Proxy Statement.
+As required by Section 14A of the Exchange Act and pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act"), we are providing our shareholders with an advisory vote to approve Named Executive Officer compensation.
+This advisory vote, commonly known as a "say-on-pay" vote, is a non-binding vote on the compensation paid to our Named Executive Officers as disclosed under the heading "Executive Compensation" beginning on page 12 of this Proxy Statement.